Glossary

 Electronic Check Clearing House Organization (ECCHO)

 A non-profit organization that is a national clearinghouse for its member institutions.
 It provides the rules for check image exchange for member financial institutions that exchange and settle check payments.
-For more information visit the homepage: ECCHO
+For more information visit ECCHO.

 Electronic Payment